I love Surfers Paradise. I really do. “Famous for fun” is the Gold Coast’s slogan, and it is so true.

 FYI: Quackr’Duck also do tours in Chinese.

 For a more thrilling and extreme ride along the river, you could go jet boating.
 Instead of using a propeller, jet boats draw water from under the boat through a pump-jet and expel it through a nozzle at the back.
 This is how they go so fast and why they can spin through shallow waters.
-There are three jet boating companies on the Gold Coast that are all great and the one departing Surfers Paradise is called Jet Boat Extreme.
-If they are fully booked you can also do a jet boat ride through Paradise Jet Boating departing from Mariner’s Cove in Main Beach.
+There are a couple of main jet boating companies on the Gold Coast that are all great and the one departing Surfers Paradise is called Jet Boat Extreme.
+If they are fully booked you can book a jet boat ride through Paradise Jet Boating departing from Mariner’s Cove in Main Beach (they usually offer a free transfer from Surfers Paradise).

 Hire Electric Scooters